ianfr/adsl-cpp/README.md

 ## Installation

-Right now development is happening in Visual Studio 16 2019.
-The library _is_ header-only, so it should compile with any modern C++ compiler on Windows, MacOS, Linux, or UNIX.
+~~Right now development is happening in Visual Studio 16 2019.
+The library _is_ header-only, so it should compile with any modern C++ compiler on Windows, MacOS, Linux, or UNIX.~~
+Development is in the process of being moved to Ubuntu on WSL.

 To get started with ADSL, download the repo and stick it inside of your project.
 Then add `#include "adsl-cpp/ADSL-CPP/ADSL-CPP/ADSL.h"`to your code and install the dependencies below:

-The following dependencies are required to be installed (I used the awesome [vcpkg](https://vcpkg.io/en/getting-started.html) package manager):
+The following dependencies are required to be installed (I used the awesome [vcpkg](https://vcpkg.io/en/getting-started.html) package manager, and assume that the vcpkg repo is located in `$HOME/DEV/`):
-* The GNU Scientific Library (GSL): `.\vcpkg install gsl gsl:x64-windows`.
+* The GNU Scientific Library (GSL): ~~`.\vcpkg install gsl gsl:x64-windows`~~ `./vcpkg install gsl`.
 [GSL](https://www.gnu.org/software/gsl/#subjects) is a C library with a large collection of numerical routines for everything from least-squares to simulated annealing.
-* Dlib: `.\vcpkg install dlib dlib:x64-windows`.
+* Dlib: ~~`.\vcpkg install dlib dlib:x64-windows`~~`./vcpkg install dlib`.
 [Dlib](http://dlib.net/ml.html) is a C++ library containing various numerical routines including many for ML.
+* Boost (interprocess): `./vcpkg install boost-interprocess`.
+Boost's interprocess library provides functionality for sending data between different processes.

 The following dependencies are required to be installed manually:
+* Gnuplot with `sudo apt install gnuplot`
+* Gfortran with `sudo apt install gfortran`
+* Intel TBB with `sudo apt install libtbb-dev`
-* [Gnuplot (mingw version)](https://sourceforge.net/projects/gnuplot/files/gnuplot/5.4.2/).
-NOTE: make sure to check the box to add gnuplot to the PATH during installation.
+* ~~[Gnuplot (mingw version)](https://sourceforge.net/projects/gnuplot/files/gnuplot/5.4.2/).
+NOTE: make sure to check the box to add gnuplot to the PATH during installation.~~

 ## Work in Progress:
 * Adding basic plotting capability built around Gnuplot